AbhijitL2020/100-days-of-code/log.md

 Not as frustrated with life as yesterday ;) [Tweet-for-the-day](https://twitter.com/zero2null/status/1306294462293839873?s=20)
 The progress is laborious.
 I think I need another 10 days of focus on basics.

+### Day 9: Sep 17, 2020

+**Today's Progress**:

+And I found that I have already covered a number of things in Structures in my Stack Example only.
+A bonus realization is: Go is not a object oriented language.
+It does not support inheritance, but works on composition.
+Need to check this out.
+However, with no constructor being the official position, I can still do some such things anyway.
+However, I need to change my outlook to suit the native Go coding paradigm.
+What is that?
+Need more examples [Tweet-for-the-day](https://twitter.com/zero2null/status/1306633218850914310?s=20)

+Ha! the opinionated language -> type conversions are strictly controlled.
+I spent some time on going through teh git workflow.
+It was essential.
+One of the goals of my endeavor is Learn Git.
+And so spending time today was absolutely essential.
+[This](https://gist.github.com/blackfalcon/8428401) is now my bible!

+**Thoughts**:
+It is proving truly to be a challenge.
+The progress is still slow.
+But I keep on finding stuff that says I learn everyday.
+Here is the thing: Learning a language is a daunting task.
+Add to it the tooling challenge.
+And that makes it tougher.
+But picking up the gauntlet publically keeps you going!